 Location.
-43° 48.93′ N, 88° 2.444′ W. Marker is near Elkhart Lake, Wisconsin, in Sheboygan County.
-Marker is at the intersection of County Road A and County Road P, on the right when traveling west on County Road A. Touch for map.
-Marker is in this post office area: Elkhart Lake WI 53020, United States of America.
+43° 50.986′ N, 88° 2.881′ W. Marker is near Elkhart Lake, Wisconsin, in Sheboygan County.
+Marker is on County Road NR, 0.3 miles west of County Road J. Touch for map.
+Marker is at or near this postal address: W7039 County Road SR, Elkhart Lake WI 53020, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 The Marsh Turn (approx. 0.4 miles away); 1950 Start/Finish (approx. 0.8 miles away); The Hard Right (approx. 1.3 miles away); Briggs' Bend (approx. 1.6 miles away); Peck's Alley (approx. 1.6 miles away); Dickens' Ditch (approx. 1.6 miles away); Ted's Turn (approx. 1.7 miles away); 1951–52 Start/Finish (approx. 1.8 miles away).
 Touch for a list and map of all markers in Elkhart Lake.

 Credits.
 This page was last revised on November 3, 2020.
 It was originally submitted on August 22, 2011, by Keith L of Wisconsin Rapids, Wisconsin.
 This page has been viewed 884 times since then and 64 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10. submitted on August 22, 2011, by Keith L of Wisconsin Rapids, Wisconsin.